 The J.J.
-Reneaux Emerging Artist Fund supports two different awards programs, both of which provide funds for activities to advance storytelling skills.
+Reneaux Emerging Artists Fund supports two different grant programs, both of which provide funds for activities to advance storytelling skills.
 The Emerging Artist Award provides $1,500 to a storyteller of major and unique performing talent who has not yet received wide public recognition.
-The Mentorship Award provides $1,250 for a gifted younger teller (18-30 years of age) to work with a seasoned teller as mentor.
+The Mentorship Award provides $1,250 for a gifted younger teller (18-30 years of age) to work with a seasoned teller as a mentor.

 Her unique voice, fierce and honest as it was beautiful, will long be remembered.
 As a young unknown, however, J.J. learned how difficult it is to launch a career in the world of professional storytelling.

 Never forgetting her own struggle, she dreamed of helping talented people succeed.
 When she saw the end of her life drawing near, she gave her family instructions to create a fund that would support exceptionally gifted tellers in the early stages of their careers.
 It is therefore with great pride that her family and her beloved colleagues of the National Storytelling Network have established the J.J.
 Reneaux Emerging Artists Fund.
 It is J.J.’s dream come to fruition.